CheyenneClements/CheyenneClements/README.md

-## Hi there 👋🏻 Im Cheyenne
+## Hi there 👋🏻 I'm Cheyenne

-Im an HR professional turned Data Analyst.
-I’m passionate about using data to uncover insights that help businesses solve problems and grow with a creative and strategic approach to data analysis.
-I enjoy exploring data to identify patterns, tell meaningful stories, and support better decision-making.
+An HR professional turned Data Analyst, I’m passionate about using data to uncover insights that help businesses solve problems and grow.
+I love being creative and strategic when approaching data and  enjoy exploring data to identify patterns, tell meaningful stories, and support better decision-making.

-I’m excited to continue developing innovative, data-driven solutions.
+I’m excited to continue developing clever, data-driven solutions.

 Welcome to my GitHub — where creativity meets problem-solving through data!

 <!--
 **CheyenneClements/CheyenneClements** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.